astronomer/docs/astro/deploy-project-image.md

 ## What happens during a project deploy

 When you deploy a project to Astro, your Astro project is built into a Docker image.
 This includes system-level dependencies, Python-level dependencies, and your `Dockerfile`.
 It does not include any of the metadata associated with your local Airflow environment, including task history and Airflow connections or variables that were set locally.
 This Docker image is then pushed to all containers running Apache Airflow on Astro.
-If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and is pushed separately.
+If the DAG-only deploy feature is enabled for your Deployment, the `dags` directory is excluded from this Docker image and is pushed separately.

 ![Deploy code](/img/docs/deploy-architecture.png)

-With the exception of the Airflow webserver and some Celery workers, Kubernetes gracefully terminates all containers during this process.
-This forces them to restart and begin running your latest code.
+After Astro receives the deploy, it gracefully terminates all containers except for the Airflow webserver and Celery workers that are currently running tasks.
+All new containers will run your new code.

 If you deploy code to a Deployment that is running a previous version of your code, then the following happens: